 The basic idea was to run away to travel and still make it worthwhile.
 This is how I was first introduced to the concept of travel volunteering.
 And since then my view of the world significantly changed, and StreetTrotter as a personal blog was born.
 Here’s the story.

-Like any other workaholic professional working in the hectic schedules of Delhi, I never thought of or even paid attention to the idea of ‘volunteering’ while traveling.
+Like any other workaholic professional working through the hectic schedules of Delhi, I never thought of or even paid attention to the idea of ‘volunteering’ while traveling.
 Like most others, the concept was as foreign to me… the beauty of which I only came to realize when I actually ended up doing it.
-A one month sabbatical, a place of interest to have a vacation in, and then finding a purpose or something to do while I was at it, was the very initial idea of what I proudly term today as a ‘lifetime experience’ and also the very trigger of this post.
+A one month sabbatical, a place of interest to have a vacation in, and then finding a purpose or something to do while I was at it – was the very initial idea of what I proudly call today as a ‘lifetime experience’ and also the very trigger of this post.

 “Welcome to LHA.
 I was not expecting you.
 We get about 20 to 25 volunteer applications every month from Indians, But you are the first one who ever turned up.
 You helped us change perceptions.
 And I guess its a lucky month, because we might have more Indians coming!”

 I knew this very moment – “I was opening myself to a different world, and what was bound to happen in the next one month, will be the best experience of my entire life.
 A Learning, unparalleled.”